SethMacP/SethMacP/README.md

 ### Welcome to my GitHub Profile 👋

-I am a Fullstack Developer (JS, React, Node.js) that constantly is learning.
+I am a Fullstack Developer (JS, React, Node.js) that constantly is learning as well as being heavily involved in HR & Payroll for the past decade.

 🏎 I really enjoy watching F1 & Indycar🏁